 Condensation is the process where the water vapour in the air turns into a liquid as a result of warm air hitting of a cooler surface.
-You will have noticed condensation occuring on a cold glass of water on a hot summers day.
+You will have noticed condensation occurring on a cold glass of water on a hot summers day.

 Condensation usually evaporates back into the air, however, it can be extremely problematic within buildings.

-Signs of condensations.
+Signs of condensation

 The most common sign of condensation is the water running down walls, a musty smell, or when mould, mildew or fungi are visible on windows, corners of bedrooms and behind furniture.

 The damp in properties that have been constructed in the last 40 years is 90% more likely to have developed as a result of condensation due to the warm moist air formed from cooking, washing, bathing as well as breathing on cooler days.